 At Passes Dental Care our number one priority is making sure our patients have the best oral hygiene possible.
 Dr. Passes and his skilled team work to not only clean and improve our patient’s smiles but also educate them on the best oral hygiene tips.
-If you have any concerns about your oral hygiene we encourage you to call our Great Neck dental practice at 516-858-5921.
+That being said, here are a few oral hygiene tips to follow for best results.

 Use a toothbrush with soft bristles and a small strip of fluoride toothpaste.
 When you brush your teeth, move the brush in small circular motions to reach food particles that may be under your gum line.
 Hold the toothbrush at an angle and brush slowly and carefully, covering all areas between teeth and the surface of each tooth.
 It will take you several minutes to thoroughly brush your teeth.
 Brush up on the lower teeth, down on the upper teeth and the outside, inside and chewing surface of all of your front and back teeth.
 Brush your tongue and the roof of your mouth before you rinse.